Temporary Assistance for Needy Families (TANF)

-Current TANF State Plan —The plan presented below was amended on March 21, 2013 and submitted to HHS on April 1, 2013.
+Current TANF State Plan — The plan presented below was amended and submitted to HHS on February 26, 2014.

 - Body of the Plan — comprised of an Introduction and five sections: I. Benefits, II.
 Employment Services, III.
 Waivers, IV.
 Strengthening Families, and V. Administration.

-- Optional State Certifications — A certification by the Chief Executive Office of the State, Governor Christine O. Gregoire, specifying that the state will operate its TANF program in compliance with Title IV-A of the Social Security Act.
-This certification, signed November 23, 2008, is completed at each biennial review of the TANF State Plan and remains in effect until the next biennial review.
+- Optional State Certifications- A certification by the Chief Executive Officer of the State, Governor Jay Inslee, specifying that the state will operate its TANF program in compliance with Title IV-A of the Social Security Act.
+This certification will be signed by the Governor as part of the biennial review process and will be sent along with the TANF State Plan after the review process is complete.
+The certification will remain in effect until the next biennial review.

 TANF Caseload Reduction Reports

 Washington must annually submit a Caseload Reduction Report to the Department of Health and Human Services, Administration for Children and Families, which is used to determine the TANF work participation rates for each federal fiscal year.
 In accordance with CFR Section 261.41(b)(6), these reports are made available for public review and comment period, usually in December of each year.
 After the public review and comment period ends, these reports are removed from the WorkFirst TANF website and are no longer available for public review.